-- Recirculation of air in creeps allow growth of the organism.
+- Recirculation of air at the nursery allows the growth of the organism.

 - Continued use of the building.

 - It is based on cultures and lab tests in conjunction with clinical signs.

 - It is not necessary unless the levels are high or it is concomitant with toxigenic Pasteurella multocida type D.

 - Inject pigs at weaning with long lasting antibiotics.